 Formal Bid Process – The Purchasing Agent or Assistant Purchasing Agents shall use the Formal Bidding Process to initiate purchases of personal property or services, as defined by County Code Section 2- 8.07, and also as defined in Government Code Section 25508, where the cost will exceed $25,000.
 When using the Formal Bidding Process, the Purchasing Agent, Assistant Purchasing Agent, or their designee, must prepare a Request for Proposals (RFP) (see sec.
 4.2.2) and post it to the County website for a minimum of two (2) weeks, if an immediate need is approved by the County Purchasing Agent, posting of the RFP may be reduced to one (1) week.
 When the Purchasing Agent or Assistant Purchasing Agents are not able to obtain three (3) responses, they must document their good faith effort to obtain multiple bids.

-Request for Proposal (RFP) Procedure
+Request for Proposals (RFP) Procedure

 A Request for Proposals (RFP) should be used in soliciting contracts for goods and services exceeding an aggregate cost of $25,000 but may be used for purchases at any dollar threshold necessary to secure the best result for the County.
 It is a method used when the County seeks not only the best cost for services but also a proposed approach or methodology to accomplish the project goals.
 Price is a factor but not the only consideration.
 Please see section 4.4 Public Works Contract for proper procedure for Public Works Projects.